 We love Jesus in the way we like prescription medication...

-We love Jesus in the way we like prescription medication;
+We love Jesus in the way we like prescription medication.

-we expect him to improve our outcomes.
+We expect him to improve outcomes.

 We say the “way to financial peace,” is “to walk daily with the Prince of Peace….”